Pumpkin Bread

 • mix in chopped pecans or walnuts

-• slice it up and drizzle with maple syrup
+• slice it up and drizzle it with maple syrup

-Cream Cheese.
+Cream cheese.
 Add a layer of cream cheese by mixing the following ingredients.
-Pour half the batter in the pan, then ⅓ of the cream cheese mixture, followed by the remaining batter.
+Pour half the batter into the pan, then ⅓ of the cream cheese mixture, followed by the remaining batter.

 Blend together: